armStrapTools/armStrap/README.md

 QuickStart
 ----------

-* You need to be root to run this script.
+* You need to be root to run this script
-* The following prerequisitions need to be installed:
+* The following prerequisitions need to be installed
     * python3
     * python3-dialog
     * python3-requests